Workplace aggression: Cyber-aggression

 What many do not realize that the phenomenon of cyber-bullying often associated with teenage culture has spread to the workplace in a variety of ways.
 While this trend is seemingly silent and slow growing, its effects are considered equally hurtful as any form of harassment.

 Often, cyber-aggression is the result of individuals in a workplace being offended/upset/or feeling threatened by organizational problems.
 They then resort to virtual communication as a form of retaliation.
 These actions are referred to as flaming by Whitty & Carr, or essentially when an individual online writes with hostility towards a particular person or group of people.

 Instant messaging

 Instant messaging has become both a help and a hindrance in organizations.
-The ease of use with instant messaging, is partially to blame, "Employees can see who else is available, and if it’s someone they want to talk to, they’re able to connect in real time".
+The ease of use with instant messaging, is partially to blame, "Employees can see who else is available, and if it's someone they want to talk to, they're able to connect in real time".
 While this has become an extremely useful tool in workplace communication, instant messengers such at AIM or MSN Messenger are not easily regulated from a managerial aspect, which leads to employees being able to have private conversations on a public platform.
 These conversations can foster aggressive talk and lead to potentially hurtful information being spread among an organization.
-Some argue that instant messages are beneficial to the work process because it can easily resolve problems without having to distract the person via phone and you don’t have to wait for an email response.
+Some argue that instant messages are beneficial to the work process because it can easily resolve problems without having to distract the person via phone and you do not have to wait for an email response.